 Billions of dollars are directed each year to reverse environmental degradation and to prevent ecosystem service collapses of regional social-ecological systems.
-Much of the science performed in service of managing these regional systems has historically been reactionary—investigating causes of major ecological regime shifts (e.g., toxic algal blooms) to better understand pathways for reversal or avoidance in the future.
+Much of the science performed to manage these regional systems has historically been reactionary—investigating causes of major ecological regime shifts (e.g., toxic algal blooms) to better understand pathways for reversal or avoidance in the future.

 Waiting to respond until environmental problems occur is usually not in the best interest of society, as many ecosystem functions cannot be readily restored once they become degraded.
-For this reason, there has been minimal success in the prevention of ecological shifts and their negative consequences, including biological invasions, degradation of water quality, and loss of ecosystem services such as pollination and soil stabilization.
+For this reason, there has been minimal success in preventing ecological shifts and their negative consequences, including biological invasions, degradation of water quality and loss of ecosystem services such as pollination and soil stabilization.

 Tracking and predicting large-scale ecological transitions are of national and international importance and key to securing livelihoods and security in a rapidly changing world.